-This is going to be a first: RockmusicRaider promoting a record containing a whopping five intros (fuck, yeah…), plus a master overture at the very beginning.
-Some of that stuff dwells outrageously far out in fairy land and is in part so bad you just want to slam the door shut in their face.
+This is going to be a first: RMR promoting a record containing a whopping five intros1), plus a master overture at the very beginning.
+Some of that stuff dwells outrageously far out in fairyland and is in part so bad you just want to slam the door shut in their face.

 This whole album is so underground, it reeks of dirty backyards, sporting shabby sheds to house the musicians.
 And you fear to find these smoky entrances to Hel – the cold afterworld of yonder times – hidden in basements somewhere.

-Now wait a minute!
+Now, wait a minute!
 What was that about a début album?
-The band – joining us from Leipzig – already clings to the aforementioned stinky #metal underbelly since 2006, but only produced one EP back in 2009, now followed by this new album.
+The band – joining us from Leipzig – already clings to the aforementioned stinky metal underbelly since 2006, but only produced one EP back in 2009, now followed by this new album.
 Well, I’ll be damned.

 Pentachronist follows a storyline of sorts!

 The actual tracks – however – are another story altogether.
 THIS is what will keep you glued to the record.
 Some of that will growl at you darkly, with blackened Death Metal.
 Then again switching to clear voice and airy modes.
 Alternating between stellar riffs and dark, meaty interludes.
-The teeth grinding ’70s-style keyboard actually fits for once, where it usually miserably fails for other bands.
+The teeth-grinding ’70s-style keyboard actually fits for once, where it usually miserably fails for other bands.

 And once they let loose with those, there is no holding back.
 The music tracks are all good to very good and take you on a wild ride, sometimes in English and mostly in German.
 Their very unique super Prog style, mixing ’80 style rock with Death and Pagan Metal is really refreshing, but not a blend that we often heard so far.

-Now, Antyra (the track) really bears the flame on this record.
-Speed Metal – ha!
-Well, at first.
+Now, Antyra (the title track) really bears the flame on this record.
+Speed Metal – at first.
 Because this comes in the midst of enjoying some shards of Stoner and Prog Rock.
 Again, a wild mix of … stuff, but in itself a great track too.
-The other noteworthy track Hinab In Den Maelström will take you on a somewhat bizarre ride, wild Melodeath.
+The other noteworthy track Hinab In Den Maelström will take you on a somewhat bizarre ride, wild Melodic Death Metal.

 Now, where does this motley selection of tracks land us?

 Make no mistake, their work has a lot of room to improve still, but the whole forms an amalgam that grudgingly presents itself as a whole.
-And true to the bands own words, they are definitely a live band judging by their garage look and feel throughout Pentachronist.
+And true to the band’s own words, they are definitely a live band judging by their garage look and feel throughout Pentachronist.

 Record Rating: 7/10 | Label: Self-Released | Web: Official Site